Understanding SOC 2 in the Microsoft 365 Context

 Privacy

-Privacy concerns the collection, use, retention, disclosure, and disposal of personal information.
-Microsoft Priva and Microsoft 365 data lifecycle management tools support this criterion, which is increasingly important as privacy regulations expand globally.
+Privacy concerns how personal information is collected, used, stored, shared, and disposed of.
+Microsoft Priva and Microsoft 365 data lifecycle management tools assist with these challenges.
+This support is essential as privacy regulations increase globally.

 Microsoft 365 Control Mapping for SOC 2

-The following mapping connects specific Microsoft 365 capabilities to SOC 2 control requirements.
-This is the practical guide your IT team and auditors need to understand how your Microsoft 365 environment satisfies SOC 2 criteria.
+This mapping links Microsoft 365 capabilities to SOC 2 control requirements.
+It serves as a practical guide for your IT team and auditors.

 Identity and Access Management (CC6.1 - CC6.3)